spanner888/CamScripts/README.md

       - 40000.0_10.0D3F_0.0CL__HSS__60.0deg_0.0CL_30.0L_6.0DS_td5.0deg_chamfer__
         - Note double underscores included above show missing properties in a ToolBit do not cause errors.

-2. Demonstration of possiblities of FreeCAD CAM Speeds and Feeds calculations using the new Materials workbench and Material Machining Model containing cutting data, all of which are functional, but the design work and data collection, curation, documentation and inclusion are all at very early stages.
+2. FreeCAD CAM Speeds and Feeds calculation prototype example using the new Materials workbench and Material Machining Model containing the cutting data.

+The cutting data is impressive due to it's coherence (for example data for different sections can be matched to related sections, which is a common failing in many data sets) and also because of the notes on adapting the parameters for many different cutting conditions.

+I hope this example inspires many to contribute to the design work, further data collection, curation, documentation .

 So please consider reading and contributing to all aspects of this work.
 For example see the FreeCAD Materials forum [Material overhaul](https://forum.freecad.org/viewtopic.php?t=78242).

-Example macro code is simplified by two supplied python libraries and one excelent JobUtils library from russ4262 and also includes sample code from imm and jbaehr and of course FreeCAD developers of CAM new Materials workbenches.
+Example macro code is simplified by two supplied python libraries and one excellent JobUtils library from russ4262 and also includes sample code from imm and jbaehr and of course FreeCAD developers of CAM new Materials workbenches.

 ## Documentation